Is your LinkedIn account restricted? You’ve come to the right place.

 There are several possible reasons, but you have surely in the eyes of the algorithm abused LinkedIn.
 By say, using an automation software, or you have sent too many invitations, or have created a fake LinkedIn account.

 Is it possible to unblock my LinkedIn account?

 Yes, it is possible depending on the restriction.
 You will go through several steps of verification from LinkedIn.

 How can I prevent my account from being restricted by LinkedIn?

-Use an automation tool that puts the security of your account as it’s priority #1 like ProspectIn or Waalaxy.
+Use an automation tool that puts the security of your account as it’s priority #1 like Waalaxy.
 Don’t share inappropriate content, don’t spam users.

-Now you know all about an account restricted on LinkedIn ! 🚀
+Now you know all about LinkedIn account restricted ! 🚀